-- A political subdivision of any of these to place children in foster care
+- A political subdivision of any of these authorized to place children in foster care

-CTC – Child Tax Credit – Many people who have a qualifying child for EITC also qualify for CTC.
+CTC – Child Tax Credit – Many people who have a qualifying child for purposes of the EITC also qualify for the CTC.
 If your child is younger than age 17, find out if you qualify for CTC.
-For more information, see Publication 972.
+For more information, see Publication 972 .

-Child with Disabilities – You may be able to claim a relative who is any age and permanently and totally disabled if the relative meets all other qualifications to be your qualifying child for EITC.
-IRS considers a child permanently and totally disabled if both of the following are true:
+Child with Disabilities – You may be able to claim a child who is any age and permanently and totally disabled if the child meets the relationship test and all other tests to be your qualifying child for purposes of the EITC.
+The IRS considers a child permanently and totally disabled if both of the following are true:

 - The child cannot engage in any substantial gainful activity because of a physical or mental condition.

-- A doctor determines the condition has lasted or can be expected to last continuously for at least a year or can lead to death.
+- It is medically determined that the condition has lasted or can be expected to last continuously for at least a year or to lead to death.

-For more information, see our page, Disability and Earned Income Tax Credit.
+For more information, see our page, Disability and the Earned Income Tax Credit.

 EIC – See EITC below.

-EITC – The Earned Income Tax Credit which is sometimes called EIC or Earned Income credit is a refundable tax credit for eligible people who work and have income less than specified amounts.
-The amount of the credit is based on your income, filing status, if you do or don’t have a qualifying child and the number of qualifying children. 低收入家庭福利優惠 (EITC) 근로소득 세액공제 (EITC) Налоговый зачет за заработанный доход (EITC) El Crédito por Ingreso del Trabajo Tín Thuế Lợi Tức Do Lao Ðộng
+EITC – The earned income tax credit which is sometimes called EIC or earned income credit is a refundable tax credit for eligible people who work and have income less than specified amounts.
+The amount of the credit is based on your income, filing status, and the number of qualifying children you claim, if any.

-EITC Assistant – Find out if you are eligible for EITC by answering questions and providing basic income information.
+EITC Assistant – Find out if you are eligible for the EITC by answering questions and providing basic income information.
 The EITC Assistant also estimates the amount of your EITC.
-Utilice el Asistente EITC.

-ITIN, Individual Taxpayer Identification Number – IRS issues an ITIN, Individual Taxpayer Identification Number, to someone who is not eligible for a SSN, Social Security number, but needs a tax identifying number for banking, filing a tax return, or other tax reporting needs.
+ITIN, Individual Taxpayer Identification Number – The IRS issues an ITIN, Individual Taxpayer Identification Number, to someone who is not eligible for an SSN, Social Security number, but needs a tax identifying number for banking, filing a tax return, or other tax reporting needs.

-Qualifying Child – A child must pass four tests to be a qualifying child for EITC: age, relationship, residency and joint return.
+Qualifying Child – A child must pass four tests to be a qualifying child for the purposes of the EITC: age, relationship, residency and joint return.

-Schedule EIC– To claim EITC with a qualifying child, you must complete and attach this form to your tax return.
+Schedule EIC – To claim the EITC with a qualifying child, you must complete and attach this form to your tax return.

-SSN, Social Security Number – You need a Social Security number to get a job, collect Social Security benefits and receive some other government services.
+SSN, Social Security Number – You may need a Social Security number to get a job, collect Social Security benefits or receive some other government benefits.
 You, your spouse if married filing a joint return, and any qualifying child listed on your Schedule EIC need the required Social Security that was issued on or before the due date of the return (including extensions).
 An SSN that is marked “Not Valid for Employment” and that is issued solely to allow the recipient to obtain a federally funded benefit, such as Medicaid, does not meet the requirements of an SSN for the EITC.

 TANF, Temporary Assistance for Needy Families – A social program that provides assistance and work opportunities to needy families by granting states the federal funds to develop and implement their own welfare programs.
-For more information on TANF and receiving TANF benefits, check the TANF site and then look at the state you live in.
+For more information on TANF and receiving TANF benefits, check the TANF site and then look at information for the state in which you live.

 TY, Tax Year – For most people, the tax year runs from January 1 to December 31 of the same year.
-A “tax year” is your period for keeping records of income and expenses, for determining your filing status, etc. If your tax year is the calendar year, January 1, to December 31, you can file your tax return any time after December 31 of the tax year and it’s due April 15 (unless the 15th is a holiday or week-end) of the following year.
-For example, for most people, tax year 2012, runs from January 1, 2012 to December 31, 2012 and the tax return is due April 15, 2013.
+A “tax year” is your period for keeping records of income and expenses, for determining your filing status, etc. If your tax year is the calendar year, January 1, to December 31, you can file your tax return any time after December 31 of the tax year and it’s due April 15 (unless the 15th is a holiday or weekend) of the following year.
+For example, for most people, tax year 2019 runs from January 1, 2019 to December 31, 2019 and the tax return is due April 15, 2020.

-VITA, Volunteer Income Tax Assistance – The VITA Program offers free tax help to people with incomes less than $50,000.
+VITA, Volunteer Income Tax Assistance – The VITA Program offers free tax help to people with income of $56,000 or less.
 IRS-certified volunteers prepare returns for free and help answer your tax return filing questions.
 For more information on the program or to find sites, see our Free Tax Return Preparation page.